Join Spatial Files in Tableau

 For more information about each of these types, see Join Your Data.

 Note: Geometry is the default field name for spatial file sources except in SQL Server, where users create field names.
 Spatial fields have a globe icon next to them.

 For the second data source, select another spatial field.
-If your second data source is not a spatial file and contains latitude and longitude fields, select Create Join Calculation as the join clause so that your data can be used in a spatial join.
+If your second data source isn't a spatial file and contains latitude and longitude fields, select Create Join Calculation as the join clause so that your data can be used in a spatial join.
 For more information, see Spatial Functions.